Wayne Bennett, trumpet

 Taylor Helms, horn

 Taylor Helms is an active freelancer and music educator in the Atlanta Metro Area.
 Originally from Griffin, Georgia, he began playing the horn at age 12 and piano at age 14.
-A passionate music teacher, he currently serves as Director of Operations for Ztunes Music School, where he maintains a studio of approximately 25 piano students and also teaches in Ztunes’ Preschool Music Academy.
-In addition, Mr. Helms is Instructor of Horn at Perimeter College at Georgia State University, and maintains a private horn studio of students throughout Atlanta.
-He is a frequent clinician and sectional coach at area schools and is a Brass Coach for the Atlanta Junior Wind Ensemble.
+He currently serves as the Manager for Ztunes Music School, where he oversees faculty and students, teaches private horn lessons, and directs the Chamber Music program.

-Mr. Helms received the Bachelor of Music Degree in Composition and Master of Music Degree in Horn Performance from Georgia State University, where he studied with Brice Andrus and Jay Hanselman.
-He currently lives in Atlanta and when he isn’t practicing or teaching, he likes to spend his free time running, cooking, or relaxing with a good book.
+Mr. Helms received the Bachelor of Music Degree in Composition and Master of Music Degree in Horn Performance from Georgia State University, where he studied with Nickitas Demos and Brice Andrus.
+He currently lives in Atlanta; when he isn’t performing, composing, or teaching, he enjoys spending time with his family, including his cat Pistachio and two dogs, Cashew and Mr. Peanutbutter.